yoctoproject/poky/documentation/ref-manual/variables.rst

       For additional information on how this variable is used, see the initialization script.

+   :term:`OEQA_REPRODUCIBLE_TEST_LEAF_TARGETS`
+      Set build target(s) for build reproducibility testing but activate :ref:`shared state <overview-manual/concepts:shared state cache>` build
+      for most dependencies (i.e. the ones explicitly listed in DEPENDS, which may not be all dependencies, c.f. [depends] varflags, PACKAGE_DEPENDS and other implementations).
+See :doc:`/test-manual/reproducible-builds`.

    :term:`OEQA_REPRODUCIBLE_TEST_PACKAGE`
       Set the package manager(s) for build reproducibility testing.
       See :yocto_git:`reproducible.py </poky/tree/meta/lib/oeqa/selftest/cases/reproducible.py>`